Twujira/TigistData110/Markdown-Exercise.md

   - Security
       - Grant and Deny Roles
   - Maintenance
-     - Backup and disaster recovery
+     a.
+Backup and disaster recovery
-     - Migration (ETL is one of the ways to complete a migration process)
+     b.
+Migration (ETL is one of the ways to complete a migration process)
 ### What was my next step?
 # Power BI